MARKTHERENCE/LiveSPICE-MK-Circuits/README.md

 Schematic files drawn for use with [LiveSPICE]( https://github.com/dsharlet/LiveSPICE ), developed by Dillon ([@dsharlet]( https://github.com/dsharlet ).)

 ## IMPORTANT!
-Some of the circuits may be "preamp only" sections available due to the following reasons:
+ - Some of the circuits may be "preamp only" sections available due to the following reasons:
    - The referenced schematic does not include the diagram for the power amp section.
    - The tube stages use the phase inverter of the power amp to cascade more gain.
    - The power amp section is solid state-based.
+ - There may be some circuits that are broken down into several parts.
+It's a compromise I had to resort to for CPU usage.
+For convenience, I will note which circuits this workaround applies to.

 If any of these are the case, please refer to the schematic file for further details and instructions.